NickRaw/who_corona_pdf_scraper/README.md

 - The fact that I am reading a PDF so reading a PDF in code brings characters with them
 - The link build up (Ends with: "20200324-sitrep-64-covid-19.pdf".
 Important is to look out for the "20200324"(date) and "64"(number of report))

+## Version 1.1
+We changed a bit. download_pdf.py is gone and it's function is imported in to WHOCoronaDataScraper.py.
+The function is changed as wel.
+It now takes the pdf file and stores it in memory instead of saving the pdf file.

 ## Version 1.0
 The basics are set up.
 That means downloading and reading the data.
 I also created to functions to sort the data from low to high and from high to low.
 Added example-file-65.pdf to show what kind of PDF it is.